18F/join.tts.gsa.gov/pages/positions/cloud-adoption-specialist.md

 ### Key Objective #1: You will help federal agencies develop and execute cloud migration apply cloud adoption technical knowledge, problem-solving analysis, and risk calculation to produce high-quality results, meeting customer expectations and organizational goals.

-- Drive planning and delivery by utilizing agile tools such as product roadmaps, backlogs, measurable success criteria, and write user stories.
+- Drive planning and delivery by utilizing agile tools such as product roadmaps, backlogs, measurable success criteria, and write user stories
-- Analyze applications, systems, evaluate alternatives and design and document solutions, and potential problems with migration activities.
+- Analyze applications, systems, evaluate alternatives and design and document solutions, and potential problems with migration activities
-- Work with a Data Center Optimization team to migrate infrastructure and systems into a new data center, hosting, or co-location facility.
+- Work with a Data Center Optimization team to migrate infrastructure and systems into a new data center, hosting, or co-location facility
-- Engage in the solicitation, evaluation and selection and management of external vendors.
-Assist your agency partners through the change management process of cloud adoption with the specific ability to work through human capital planning challenges.
+- Engage in the solicitation, evaluation and selection and management of external vendors Assist your agency partners through the change management process of cloud adoption with the specific ability to work through human capital planning challenges

 ### Key objective #2: You will promote the adoption of modern technology practices through teaching, coaching, and knowledge sharing.
 - Practice and enthusiastically share agile methodologies throughout all stages of the project lifecycle
 - Deliver educational workshops to accelerate learning and adoption of agile principles and practices
-- Inspire honesty and integrity through open communication and liberal knowledge sharing across a multi-disciplinary teams.
+- Inspire honesty and integrity through open communication and liberal knowledge sharing across a multi-disciplinary teams
-- Create compelling case studies on how users are benefiting from the program, providing a special focus on lessons learned.
+- Create compelling case studies on how users are benefiting from the program, providing a special focus on lessons learned
-- Capture specific capabilities (e.g. strategies, roadmaps, playbooks) to document good practices across government.
+- Capture specific capabilities (e.g. strategies, roadmaps, playbooks) to document good practices across government

 ### Key objective #3: Practice an exceptional level of customer service with all partners, providing a unique, tailored experience.
 - Explain product or services to people who have varying levels of technical knowledge — always meet the agency partner where they’re at
 - Empathetically guide our agency partners through the bureaucracy of the sometimes long and arduous compliance and security processes
-- Skillfully map specific inquiries to product capabilities, identifying the product that best meets the agency partner’s needs.
+- Skillfully map specific inquiries to product capabilities, identifying the product that best meets the agency partner’s needs
 - Serve as a liaison between the stakeholders and the project teams, delivering feedback to the team, enabling them to make necessary changes to product performance or presentation
 - Support a safe, inclusive workplace and a positive team culture where all team members value diversity and individual differences